leclairm/exclaim_compilation_liskov/README.md

 ## Run the wrapper script

 The `build_liskov.sh` script creates a working directory in a default location on `${SCRATCH}` and executes the previously described steps.
-It provides a series of handy options for the uenv and view to be used, submitting the build to a compute node, running the build in the background on login nodes with `nohup` or choosing a working sub-directory.
+It provides a series of handy options for the uenv and view to be used, submitting the build to a compute node, running the build in the background on login nodes with `nohup`, choosing a working sub-directory or choosing alternative icon repo/branch

 Check the usage with `./build_liskov.sh -h`